-- You may contribute personal funds to the candidacy of a public official, subject to applicable law. - You are free to be involved in the democratic process during your personal time away from work, so long as you are speaking for yourself as an individual and are not presenting yourself as a representative of or speaking on behalf of Cape Atlantic I.N.K..
+- You may contribute personal funds to the candidacy of a public official, subject to applicable law. - You are free to be involved in the democratic process during your personal time away from work, so long as you are speaking for yourself as an individual and are not presenting yourself as a representative of or speaking on behalf of the Organization.